-Apart from the general Json rules, you can place '=' in front of job and key names, to indicate that this feature should prevail as specified when configs get merged.
-See here for more details on that.
-The config system also allows the use of macros, details of which can be found here.
+The basic syntax of the configuration files is JSON, but on top of that a schema further restricts which keys and values can appear in which locations in the structure, see further for details.
+Additionally to the described keys you can place = in front of job and key names, to indicate that this feature should prevail as specified when configs get merged.
+See a special section for more details on that.
+The config system also allows the use of macros, details of which can again be found in a dedicated section.
 If you use keys outside those listed here in your configuration, you will be warned about them, and they will be ignored in the processing.